Venice Book Fair & Writers Festival will be March

 5:30 p.m.-6 p.m. book signing, Kim Cool and Susan Klaus

-All programs will be held in the Gulf Coast Community Foundation Community Room at the William H. Jervey Jr. Venice Public Library, 300 S. Nokomis Ave., in Venice.
+All programs will be held in the Gulf Coast Community Foundation Community Room at the William H. Jervey Jr. Venice Public Library, 300 S. Nokomis Ave., Venice, FL 34285

 Starting at 9 a.m., authors and vendors will share their stories, their books and other media and merchandise under colorful tents in the center of Blalock Park, 401 Pensacola Road, on the Island of Venice and adjacent to the Cultural Campus, which comprises the Venice Community Center, Venice Art Center, Venice Museum & Archives, and the William H. Jervey Jr. Venice Public Library.

-“At the Venice Book Fair and Writers Festival, you will be introduced to many new books and their authors,” said Andrew Britton, who helms the event.
-It is a great opportunity to chat with an author or vendor who can provide you with a wealth of information, as they are experts in their fields.”
+“At the Venice Book Fair and Writers Festival, you will be introduced to many new books and their authors.
+It is a great opportunity to chat with an author or vendor who can provide you with a wealth of information as they are experts in their fields,” said Andrew Britton, who helms the Book Fair.

 Free parking near Blalock Park is available at the Venice Community Center and Venice Museum & Archives.